dsoto/ENSP-337-notes/heat-capacity.md

 ## Heat capacity

+We have an equation that tells us how the energy absorbed by a material is related to the temperature rise.

 $$ Q = mc\Delta T $$

 - $$Q$$ is energy transferred to or from substance
 - $$m$$ is the mass
 - $$c$$ is the specific heat capacity
 - $$\Delta T$$ is the temperature change

 ## Relation to Buildings